-- (1) The determination of the value of option awards is based upon the Black-Scholes Option-pricing model. - (2) The Company does not maintain any defined benefit or defined contribution plan. - (3) Steven Dean, Chris Batalha and Gerrie van de Westhuizen elected not to receive any cash fees.
-Mr. Dean was Artemis Gold Inc.'s nominee to the Board pursuant to the Strategic Investment Agreement (see "Election of Directors" below) until March 23, 2022 when he was replaced by Chris Batalha.
-Gerrie van de Westhuizen subsequently replaced Mr. Batalha on December 15, 2022.
+- (1) The determination of the value of option awards is based upon the Black-Scholes Option-pricing model. - (2) The Company does not maintain any defined benefit or defined contribution plan. - (3) Gerrie van der Westhuizen does not receive any cash fees as he is Artemis Gold Inc.'s nominee to the Board pursuant to the Strategic Investment Agreement (see "Election of Directors" below). - (4) Michael Hoffman ceased to be a director on June 22, 2023. - (5) Michelle Roth was appointed a director on October 2, 2023.